oracle/truffleruby/doc/user/truffleruby-additions.md

 methods not listed in this document are designed to support the implementation of TruffleRuby and should not be used.
 They may be modified or made not visible to user programs in the future, and you should not use them.

+Extra macros, functions, and variables in TruffleRuby C extension headers beyond those provided by MRI, such as those starting with `rb_tr_*`, are unsupported and should not be used by any C extension.